-Citigroup Inc. (C), the third-largest U.S. bank by assets, expects to avoid “massive” reductions in staffing as it lays off workers amid a market slowdown, Chief Financial Officer John Gerspach said.
+Citigroup Inc. (C:US), the third-largest U.S. bank by assets, expects to avoid “massive” reductions in staffing as it lays off workers amid a market slowdown, Chief Financial Officer John Gerspach said.

 The company is more likely to cut jobs than add them while adjusting its workforce, Gerspach said today on a conference call with journalists.
 The New York-based bank employed about 261,000 people at the end of June, down from 263,000 three months earlier, according to data posted today to its website.